MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-evaluations.md

 ---
 title: "Evaluating Chat App Prompts with Azure OpenAI"
-description: "Learn how to effectively evaluate prompt answers in your RAG-based chat app using Azure OpenAI.
+description: "Learn how to effectively evaluate answers in your RAG-based chat app using Azure OpenAI.
 Generate sample prompts, run evaluations, and analyze results." ms.date: 01/22/2024 ms.topic: get-started ms.custom: devx-track-python, devx-track-python-ai
-# CustomerIntent: As a python developer new to Azure OpenAI, I want evaluate the prompt answers of my chat app.
+# CustomerIntent: As a python developer new to Azure OpenAI, I want to evaluate the answers of my chat app and determine the best prompt.
 ---

-# Get started with evaluating prompt answers in a chat app
+# Get started with evaluating answers in a chat app

 This article shows you how to evaluate a chat app's answers against a set of correct or ideal answers (known as ground truth).
-Whenever you change your Chat application which effects the answers, run an evaluation to compare the changes.
+Whenever you change your chat application in a way which effects the answers, run an evaluation to compare the changes.
 This demo application offers tools you can use today to make it easier to run evaluations.

 [Video overview of evaluations app](https://www.youtube.com/watch?v=mM8pZAI2C5w)